mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 i6 Mul v4, v5          ;; o.y * o.y
 i7 Add i3, i6          ;; o.x * o.x + o.y * o.y</pre>

 This IR checks `v0` against the same shape 4 times even though there is nothing between checks that could affect the `v0`'s shape.
 Attentive reader will also spot that loads `v2` and `v5` are redundant too, as nothing is writing into corresponding properties.
-Fortunately [GVN](http://en.wikipedia.org/wiki/Global_value_numbering) pass that is later applied to the IR will eliminate redundant checks and loads:
+Fortunately the [GVN](http://en.wikipedia.org/wiki/Global_value_numbering) pass that is later applied to the IR will eliminate redundant checks and loads:

 <pre class="hydrogen">
    ;; After GVN